don-v/JSBooks/EloquentJS_3rdEd/P1_Language/06_Objects/notes/06_Objects.md

 ```

 Here, the object's property names are the people's names, and the property
 values are their ages.
-But we certainly didn't list any boyd named `toString`
+But we certainly didn't list any body named `toString`
 in our map.
 Yet, because plain objects derive from `Object.prototype`, it
 looks like the property is there.